-(FTP) Use passive mode for the data conection.
+(FTP) Use passive mode for the data connection.
 Passive is the internal default behavior, but using this option can be used to override a previous -P/-ftp-port option.
 (Added in 7.11.0)

-If this option is used several times, the following occurrences make no difference.
-Undoing an enforced passive really isn't doable but you must then instead enforce the correct -P/--ftp-port again.
+If this option is used several times, only the first one is used.
+Undoing an enforced passive really isn't doable but you must then instead enforce the correct -P, --ftp-port again.